 GO ON A DENTAL MISSION

-Make a difference – develop your skills set – experience other cultures
+Make a difference – develop your skills set – experience other cultures.

 Each year around 50 Scandinavian volunteers travel to our projects in countries around the world.
+We collaborate with well-established organisations in developing countries on joint projects with a focus on health promotion.

 Would you like to go?